HariGoutham/banking-system/README.md

 ### 1. Clone the Repository

-If you haven't already, clone the repository to your local machine:
+If you haven't already, clone the repository to your local machine by cmd or gitbash:

 ```bash
 git clone https://github.com/HariGoutham/banking-system.git